Ethansmit/python_tutorial/Section-1/python-basics.md

 - Variable names are case sensitive.
 - Do not name variables after keywords (i.e. import, print, for, while)
-- python variables do not point to specific memory, rather they point to abstracted objects, which are then deleted after no longer being referenced by the Python garbage collection.
+- python variables do not point to specific memory, rather they point to abstracted objects, which are then deleted after no longer being referenced by the Python garbage collector

 ```python
 num = 3 # Integer